 Randy Ruppert, Nickerson, Neb., is leading the charge against animal operations, according to the Lincoln Journal Star.
 Ruppert help start Nebraska Communities United in 2015, a group with a goal to “stop corporate takeover of Nebraska family farms.”

 His fight started when Costco opened a poultry processing plant in Fremont, Neb.
 He’s been a critic of the company since and is speaking out against their plans for a poultry farm near Montrose Bluff, Journal Star reports.

 Costco’s plans have sparked debate in the state over where CAFOs should be housed and how much notice neighbors have a right to receive before they’re built.
 This ignited the fire that lead to citizens proposing a ban on new livestock operations.

-Agricultural groups in the state see this petition as an attack against not only this single poulty operation, but against the entire livestock industry.
-It could set a dangerous precedent for this, and other, states.
+Agricultural groups in the state see this petition as an attack against not only this single poultry operation, but against the entire livestock industry.
+It could set a dangerous precedent for Nebraska and other states.